opnfv/opnfvdocs/docs/release/overview.rst

 Operating Systems
 -----------------

-OPNFV currently uses Linux on all target machines, this can include Ubuntu, Centos or SUSE Linux.
+OPNFV currently uses Linux on all target machines.
 The specific version of Linux used for any deployment is documented in the installation guide.

 Networking Technologies